Shao-Group/subseqhash/hashcollision/README.md

 ### Introduction
-Code for comparing the Probability of Hash Collision minimizer and SubseqHash with different ordering.
+Code for comparing the Probability of Hash Collision between minimizer and SubseqHash with different ordering.

 ### Installation